Updated December 30, 2019

 Allison Green blogs at Eternal Arrival.

-Swimming with Sea Lions in Callao, Peru
+Wildlife Tourism: Swimming with Sea Lions in Callao, Peru

 I did not know that there was such thing as swimming with sea lions in Peru, but am I glad I found it.
 Most people only want to visit Peru for the beauty of Machu Pichu or maybe to see Cusco.
-But there does exist an eco-friendly tour in which you can swim with the sea lions at Palomino Island.
+But there does exist eco-friendly wildlife tourism in which you can swim with the sea lions at Palomino Island.
 They call this area the “Little Galapagos” of Lima.
 You will need to get on a boat to do this (obviously).
 You can set sail from Callao, where a smaller boat will put you on a yacht.
 From there, you will ride for about 90 minutes over to Peru.

 Make sure to bring some ginger candy or medicine with you in case you get seasick.
 Keep your eyes peeled for sea lions.
 They may just pop out of the water at you!
 Don’t worry too much about getting photos–you will have opportunities.
 Once you get to the island, there will be thousands of sea lions for you to enjoy.
 It is such a magical and wonderful experience!
 It is like walking into a new neighborhood filled with new people to meet.
 There are a few rules to bear in mind: Do not touch the sea lions (they can touch you, however).
 Don’t be loud or scream.
 Don’t go onto their island.
 It’s their house–you’re just a visitor!
 There are no sharks around here or even orca whales.
 The larger sea lions are protective of the island, so you don’t want to get near one of these 600 lb. guys.